CVS Looks To Make Its Drugstores A Destination For Health Care

 When it comes to making changes in health care, CVS Health isn't settling for tinkering around the edges.
 The company is looking to strike at the heart of how health care is delivered in the U.S.

-In November, the drugstore chain completed a $70 billion acquisition of health insurance giant Aetna that CVS has said will change the company and in the process alter how consumers experience health care.
+In November, the drugstore chain completed a $70 billion acquisition of health insurance giant Aetna that CVS has said will change the company and in the process alter the way consumers experience health care.

 "We're trying to transform the industry," says Dr. Alan Lotvin, executive vice president for transformation for the company.
 The health care industry, he says, is now organized for the convenience of doctors, hospitals and other providers of care.
 "I think there's an opportunity to organize around the consumer," Lotvin says.